RcKeller/STF-Refresh/docs/API.md

 ## EXPRESS.JS REST API
 # Version: v1

 UW-STF uses a RESTful API to retrieve data from the backend.
-I'm using a microservice model, which consists of the following:
+I'm using a microservice model with the following services:
 - **Core Services**: A consistent API for querying schema data (get all or one, update one, delete one).
 - **Special Services**: Extensions to core API routes that allow special queries and hydration of data.
 - **Authentication**: Unique, secured routes for user data.